Your Cart is Currently Empty

 Following the Pre-Wash stage, the next critical stage is the shampoo stage.
 This is where the two or three bucket wash method (as stated earlier) comes into play.
 Once you have your car wash buckets in order, you should also have an effective car shampoo that gets the best results.

 For this, we recommend the Bahama Blue - High Concentrated Shampoo.
 This is perfect for giving you incredible suds with superslick lubricants and anti maring properties.
+Should you be on the market for a quality car shampoo, look no further than our Bahama Blue car shampoo.
+This is an extremely powerful shampoo that provides results that are simply unmatched.

 Once you are happy following the shampoo stage, next is the decontamination stage.
 Decontamination and the removal of these contaminants can be broken down into two separate processes.
 The first being the chemical decontamination and the second being the physical decontamination.